 Normal Hours of Operation

-Next closure for stat holiday is for Family Day, closed on Feb 15th
+Next closure for a stat holiday is for Canada Day Weekend, July 3, open again on July 4.

 Trimming, Turning, Cutting Tools

 Covid-19 Status: Click here to find out more

 Western Canada's largest distributor of pottery materials and supplies.
 Clays, raw materials, tools, wheels, kilns, slabrollers, books & much more.

 Our continuing goal is to supply artists, potters and crafts people with great quality products, knowledge and customer service.
 Our staff is familiar with all the items we stock and can help you through the selection and ordering process.
 We will also see that your order is shipped according to your directions, or put together for pick up at our retail store in Surrey, BC.

 Kilns for Sale - oddballs need good homes!

 The following two kilns are in stock, brand new in the box, and are now discounted until each are sold!1.
 Skutt Scarab, Flameworking Glass Kiln, 27x16x12" inside, 240volt/1phase. $8335 reg.

 - now on sale at 40% less. $5001 + tax